 San Francisco police shoot, kill man on Market Street

-San Francisco Medical Examiners prepare to load a gurney carrying a body into a van in San Francisco, Wednesday, May 3, 2017.
-San Francisco police shot and killed the man who officers say was stabbing another man on the city's busy downtown Market Street on Wednesday.
+San Francisco police shot and killed a man who officers say was stabbing another man on the city's busy downtown Market Street on Wednesday.
+Police Chief Bill Scott told reporters the shooting happened shortly before 11:30 a.m. when the officers came upon the stabbing while walking their regular beat in the neighborhood.

 Add your comments below